 Growing underground – hydroponic systems and LED technology

 Decreasing resources spent on logistics, aka: making sure your food arrives faster and fresher!
-We’ve already talked how AI is improving things on both ends of the supply chain: automating & optimising agriculture and enhancing supermarket stock management.
+We’ve already talked how AI is improving things on both ends of the supply chain: automating and optimising agriculture and enhancing supermarket stock management.
 But what about everything in-between?

 Every link of the supply chain generates food waste.
 Most originates from the food lost during farming and from being chucked out by consumers; however, a significant amount of wastage also comes from food in transit.
-A theme issue titled “Reducing food losses by intelligent food logistics” by Jedermann, Nicometo, Uysal, and Lang (2014) delves into the effects that different transit conditions has on the shelf life of food.
+A theme issue titled, “Reducing food losses by intelligent food logistics” by Jedermann, Nicometo, Uysal, and Lang (2014) delves into the effects that different transit conditions has on the shelf life of food.

 They discover that there are a troublesome number of variables that can impact the longevity of fresh foods: temperature, humidity, even seemingly inconsequential factors like atmospheric composition and the position in the truck, are just a few examples.

-“Transport temperatures and the position in the truck led to tremendous variations in quality, resulting in 57% of the berries arriving at a packing house without sufficient remaining shelf life”
+“Transport temperatures and the position in the truck led to tremendous variations in quality, resulting in 57% of the berries arriving at a packing house without sufficient remaining shelf life.”